Witten's perturbation on strata with general adapted metrics: Preliminaries

 \subsubsection{Hilbert complexes with a discrete positive spectrum}

 Let $(\sD,\bd)$ be a Hilbert complex in a graded separable Hilbert space $\fH$, defining self-adjoint operators $\bD$ and $\bDelta$ according to Section~\ref{ss: ibc}.
-The direct sum of homogeneous subspaces of even/odd degree are denoted with the subindex ``ev/odd'', and the same subindex is used to denote the restriction of homogeneous operators to such subspaces.
+The direct sum of homogeneous subspaces of even/odd degree are denoted with the subindex ``ev/odd''.
+The same subindex is used to denote the restriction of homogeneous operators to such subspaces.

-\begin{lem} The positive spectrum of $\bDelta_{\text{\rm ev}}$ is discrete\footnote{Recall that a complex number is in the discrete spectrum of a normal operator in a Hilbert space when it is an eigenvalue of finite multiplicity.} if and only if the positive spectrum of $\bDelta_{\text{\rm odd}}$ is discrete.
+\begin{lem} The positive spectrum of $\bDelta_{\text{\rm ev}}$ is discrete\footnote{Recall that a complex number is in the discrete spectrum of a normal operator in a Hilbert space when it is an eigenvalue of finite multiplicity.} and bounded away from zero if and only if the positive spectrum of $\bDelta_{\text{\rm odd}}$ is discrete and bounded away from zero.
 In this case, both operators have the same positive eigenvalues, with the same multiplicity. \end{lem}